qtnc/swan/docs/stdlib.md

 - keys: return an iterable sequence enumerating all existing keys
 - length: return the number of key/value pairs present in the map
 - remove(...keys): remove one or more keys from the map
+- reserve(capacity): prepare the collection to contain at least the given number of elements by allocating memory in advance.
 - toString: return a string like "{a: 1, b: 2, c: 3, d: 4}"
 - values: return an iterable sequence enumerating all values